anjaa7/ABB-Robo-Challenge-2022/README.md

 ### Additional Features
 Before and after the end of palletizing, it is necessary to set the RobotActive digital output signal to a logical low level, as a signal to the operator that he can pick up the packed pallet or to be able to place an empty pallet for a new palletizing cycle.
 Also, it is necessary to enable the user to confirm whether the palette is empty and ready for a new palletizing cycle using the Teach Pendant functionality.

+We learned about ABB Robot Studio, but also about team spirit! :sparkling_heart